qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    :guilabel:`Streets` layer
 #.
 Select :guilabel:`Properties` from the menu that appears
 #.
 Switch to the :guilabel:`Symbology` tab in the dialog that appears
 #.
-Click on the :guilabel:`Fill` entry in the top widget
+Click on the :guilabel:`Line` entry in the top widget
 #.
 Select a symbol in the list below or set a new one (color,
    transparency, ...)
 #.
 Click :guilabel:`OK` to close the :guilabel:`Layer Properties`